igladun/attested-tls-proxy/README.md

 The `azure` feature, for Microsoft Azure attestation requires [tpm2](https://tpm2-software.github.io) to be installed.
 On Debian-based systems this is provided by [`libtss2-dev`](https://packages.debian.org/trixie/libtss2-dev), and on nix `tpm2-tss`.

 This feature is enabled by default.
 For non-azure deployments you can compile without this requirement by specifying `--no-default-features`.
-But note that this is will disabled both generation and verification of azure attestations.
+But note that this is will disable both generation and verification of azure attestations.

 ## CLI differences from `cvm-reverse-proxy`